 Schedule subject to change

 12:30 p.m.
 Annual Pet Rock Festival Hero Awards presentation

 Prizes include medals, trophies and prizes from sponsors Maggie's Food for Pets, SBT Fundraising LLC, Doxie and Dog, Pawssion Pets and more

 2:45 p.m.
 Best Vocalist

 3 p.m.
 Sweetest Face

-3:45 p.m.
-Drawing for the two lottery winners (each receiving $500 from Pet Rock)
+3:30 p.m.: Drawing for the two lottery winners (each nonprofit receiving $500 from Pet Rock)

 AT THE INFORMATION/RAFFLE TENT

 Cat Photo Contest sponsored by the Pet Barn, trophies and winners posted at the start of the festival, as this year, the contest is pre-judged by representatives from the Pet Barn.
-Winners receive gifts from the Pet Barn, and the top 3 are featured on a Pet Rock Fest drawstring bag!
+First, second and third place winners receive gift cards from Ellie's Pet Barn, a trophy and a burst of local fame

 Buy your official Pet Rock T-shirt